All you need to know about your child's entitlement, eligibility and the application process.

 1,140 hours are available to all children aged three to five years old, as well as some two-year-olds.
 The focus is on flexibility for families, as well as an emphasis on quality and a strong connection with outdoor learning and learning through play.

 Eligibility for entitlement

 It can get a bit confusing working out when your child's free entitlement can start depending on when their birthday is.
-All children who will be 3 years of age before 1 March 2023 are entitled to 1140 hours statutory funding place during session August 2022/2023:
+All children who will be three years of age before 1 March 2023 are entitled to 1140 hours statutory funded place during session August 2022/2023:

 - Children who reach three years of age between 1 March 2022 and 16 August 2022 can take up their ELC placement from August 2022.

 - Children reaching three years of age between 17 August 2022 and 28 February 2023 can take up their ELC placement the day after the child's 3rd birthday.